conroywhitney/writingz/_posts/2013-04-12-mortal-combat.md

 ---
 layout: post
+tags:
+ - blawg
 title: Mortal Combat
 ---

 Don't laugh, but I used to dance when I was a kid.
 I think that was